Put a modern flower applique on your next quilt, tee-shirt, bag, or any project with my free Flower Applique Pattern.

 My original flower had over 20 petals!
 In order to make it easier for everyone (including me), I changed the flower head design, making 3 layers of petals and each layer is a single pattern piece.
 That’s where I got the idea of ‘Firecracker Flower’ because it overlaps and bursts open like a firecracker.

-Read on for tips when sewing this design:
+Here are detailed instructions for sewing an applique to anything.
+Read on for tips when sewing this particular design:

 First trace your design onto the paper side of fusible web such as HeatnBond lite.

 Tip: Number the leaf pieces on your original pattern and the traced pieces to help you when you put them back together.

 Cut around the shapes and fuse to the wrong side of your chosen applique fabrics.
 After fusing, cut along the lines.